zksecurity/noname/book/src/rfc/const_generic_fn.md

 - const: a keyword that can be used in different places.
 For example, when used in front of an argument name, in a function signature, it dictates that the function must be called with a value decided at compile time (for example, with a literal, or a global constant)"

 ### Resolving const variables
-When the array declaration is not with a const variable, the size can be resolved by calling the `size_of` on the type of the array, the `ExprKind::ArrayAccess` can check the bounds of the access.
+When the size of an array declaration is a literal number, the size can be resolved by calling the `size_of` on the array type.
+Then the `ExprKind::ArrayAccess` can check the bounds of the access by referencing the number returned from `size_of` call on an array type.

-With a const variable as array size, we can't rely on the `size_of` to determine the size of the array directly through the type anymore, as the type checker can't resolve these values under its current design.
+When it is a constant variable as array size, we can't rely on the `size_of` to determine the size of the array directly through the type anymore, as the type checker can't resolve these values under its current design.
 For example, the type checker can't determine wether the length of the array matches with the return type:

 ```rust
 fn thing(const len: Field) -> [Field; len] {